GUCHU-PUCHU/Facebook-gc-bot/README.md

 I'm a beginner and I'm still learning, so there might be some bugs... and I'm not sure if I'm doing everything right. anyways, have fun with this bot.
 If you're looking at the code right now, my apologies..
 It might look messy but it works.

+## About

+This is but a simple bot that can do stuff in your Facebook group chat.

+## Features

+-   Automate the following:

+    -   Listing or recording a lists of things.
+    -   Googling stuff. ik not much...

+-   Pinning a message.
+-   Meme generator
+-   Urban dictionary

+## TODO

+-   [x] Add a pin command.
+-   [x] Snipe command.
+-   [ ] Add fun stuff. (idk what fun stuff I'll add.)
+-   [ ] Give every thread a custom config.
+-   [ ] Clean up the code.
+-   [ ] I'm out of ideas, please suggest some.

 ## Dependencies

 [NodeJs](https://nodejs.org/en/download/) and [Git](https://git-scm.com/downloads)